nicolasgomeztoua/No-Nonsense-Trading-Robot/README.md

 	 ## Source Code for the algo found in Algo NNFX V2 file.
 MT4 is needed to compile and run this software.

+# USAGE:

+ - Copy and paste the include files into your own "Include" folder.
+ - Place Algo NNFX V2 in your "Experts" folder.